Skewnart/kvault-back/README.md

-# Pass Manager (back edition)
+# K-Vault (back edition)

-Passmanager README file will come with its 1st major version.
+K-Vault README file will come with its 1st major version.
 See you soon !